 - Clinical hands-on training for real world experience with PRP injections.

-PRP Training at National Laser Institute
+Learn To Inject PRP at National Laser Institute

 Our CE/CME courses are designed to give you the most in-depth knowledge of some of the most popular medical aesthetics treatments!